 When Logitech wanted to replace Lotus Notes with a development platform that was faster and easier to use, it turned to the OutSystems low-code platform.
-The company has since built 80 new apps that support integration with tools like Workday, Google, Jive, Oracle, Active Directory, Viewpath, and other more.
+The company has since built 80 new apps that support integration with tools like Workday, Google, Jive, Oracle, Active Directory, Viewpath, and more.
 One app, the Product Launch Application Center, plays an integral role in getting new products to market by tracking the product design process from beginning to end.